Castanopsis fulva

 Castanopsis fulva is a tree in the beech family Fagaceae.
 The specific epithet fulva is from the Latin meaning 'tawny', referring to the indumentum.

 Description

 Castanopsis fulva grows as a tree up to 25 m tall with a trunk diameter of up to 50 cm.
 The bark is smooth or fissured.
 The coriaceous leaves measure up to 17 cm long.
 Its ovoid or conical nuts measure up to 2 cm long.

 Distribution and habitat

 Castanopsis fulva grows naturally in Borneo, Peninsular Malaysia and Sumatra.
-Its habitat is hill dipterocarp and kerangas forests up to 1100 m altitude.
+Its habitat is hill dipterocarp and kerangas forests up to 1100 m elevation.